Nevada State Route 878

 State Route 878 (SR 878) is a short state highway in Washoe County, Nevada.
 The highway is known as Slide Mountain Road.

 Route description

-The southern terminus of SR 878 is at the eastern base of Slide Mountain, in the mountains of the Carson Range near Lake Tahoe, at the parking lot for the Winters Creek Lodge of the Mount Rose Ski Resort.
+The southern terminus of SR 878 is at the eastern base of Slide Mountain, in the mountains of the Carson Range near Lake Tahoe, at the parking lot for the Winters Creek Lodge of the Mount Rose Ski Tahoe.
 From this point, one can see Washoe Valley and Washoe Lake in the distance.
 From here, the highway curves around the northeastern side of the mountain, traveling about 1 mi to its northern terminus at an intersection with Mount Rose Highway (SR 431), not far from Mount Rose.

 History

 Slide Mountain Road was first approved for the SR 878 designation on July 1, 1976.